Start Your Own Union

 to post minutes of any meetings and dates of the next; somewhere

-that a member can ask another member for advice before printing
+so that a member can ask another member for advice before printing

 and sending.
 If the software doesn't allow one voter per email